franciscop/server-next/docs/tutorials/b. Sign in with GitHub using OAuth.md

 ## Next steps

-- Swap the in-memory `Map` for a persistent [store](/tutorials/e-persist-data-with-redis-or-sqlite).
+- Point those two callbacks at a real [store](/tutorials/e-persist-data-with-redis-or-sqlite).
 - Add more providers with the object form: `auth: { providers: ['github', 'google'] }`.
 See [Authentication](/documentation/authentication).